CUSP-NYU/RCF/README.md

   ```
   password: <YOUR_CUSP_ID_PASSWORD>
   ```
-3. Next, SSH into the notebook server.
-Please note that 'notebook' is the name of the large Ubuntu server mentioned above.
-This brings you to your personal home directory.
+3. Next, SSH into the notebook servers.
+Please note that 'notebook , notebook2, notebook3 ' are the names of the large Ubuntu servers mentioned above.
+This brings you to your personal home directory, from there you can navigate to you shared team project workspace or work on you home folder
   ```
+  ssh notebook
+or
-  ssh notebook   or  ssh notebook2 (if you desire to work on the second node)
+ ssh notebook2 (if you desire to work on the second node)
+or
+ ssh notebook3 (if you desire to work on the third node)
   ```